andybalholm/grayland/README.md

 If you already have an `smtpd_milters` line in main.cf, just add Grayland's entry to the start of the list.

 Reload inetd and Postfix, and Grayland should be working.

+### Stand-alone Mode

+Grayland can also run without inetd, and listen on its own TCP socket.
+Specify the address to listen on with the -listen option:

+    grayland -listen localhost:10001